-- 8.1 The Board of Governors shall from time to time make Regulations and Procedures for the appointment and re-appointment of Governors and for the appointment and re-appointment of the Chair and Vice Chair. - 8.2 Subject to the following sub-paragraphs of this Article 8, the Board of Governors shall consist of at least nineteen persons and not more than twenty-five as the Board will determine from time to time, and shall consist of: - 8.2.1 The Vice-Chancellor unless he or she chooses not to be a Governor; - 8.2.2 Independent Governors the number of whom shall be not less than half the total Governors; - 8.2.3 three nominated Governors being: - (a) one Student Governor; - (b) two Teaching Staff Governors; - 8.2.4 the balance shall be co-opted Governors.
+- 8.1 The Board of Governors shall from time to time make Regulations and Procedures for the appointment and re-appointment of Governors and for the appointment and re-appointment of the Chair and Vice Chair.

+- 8.2 Subject to the following sub-paragraphs of this Article 8, the Board of Governors shall consist of at least nineteen persons and not more than twenty-five as the Board will determine from time to time, and shall consist of:

+- 8.2.1 The Vice-Chancellor;

+- 8.2.2 Independent Governors the number of whom shall be not less than half the total Governors;

+- 8.2.3 four nominated Governors being:

+- (a) one Student Governor;

+- (b) two Teaching Staff Governors;

+- (c) one non Teaching Staff Governor.

+- 8.2.4 the balance shall be co-opted Governors.